mezo-org/musd/docs/README.md

 - **Authorization Flow**: The signature verification contract validates the user's signature before calling the corresponding restricted function in the BorrowerOperations contract.

 This feature enhances user experience by enabling delegation of transaction execution while maintaining security through cryptographic verification of user intent.
-It also creates opportunities for third-party applications to build on top of mUSD by allowing them to manage user positions with proper authorization.
+It also creates opportunities for third-party applications to build on top of MUSD by allowing them to manage user positions with proper authorization.

 ### No Special Recovery Mode Liquidations

-Unlike THUSD, mUSD does not have special handling for liquidations during recovery mode.
+Unlike THUSD, MUSD does not have special handling for liquidations during recovery mode.
 All liquidations follow a single process regardless of the system's collateralization ratio.

 ## System Overview